rafaelcn/rafaelcn.github.io/_posts/2020-03-07-an-advice-about-postgresql-drivers-and-go.md

 pgbouncer and <insert any other pgsql driver here>.
 I could just use it without having to worry about two different, or possible more, cogs working together.

-So in the end I vote for *pgx*, for its clear and documented API.
+So in the end I vote for *pgx*, for its clear and documented API, has nice features such as database types and connection pool, amongst others.